migueldvb/cine/paper/paper.md

 # Summary

-CINE is a Python module for calculating infrared pumping efficiencies that can be applied to the most common molecules found in cometary comae such as water, hydrogen cyanide or methanol.
+*CINE* is a Python module for calculating infrared pumping efficiencies that can be applied to the most common molecules found in cometary comae such as water, hydrogen cyanide or methanol.
 Excitation by solar radiation of vibrational bands followed by radiative decay to the ground vibrational state is one of the main mechanisms for molecular excitation in comets.
-This code calculates the effective pumping rates for rotational levels in the ground vibrational state scaled by the heliocentric distance of the comet as detailed in @crovisier.
+This code calculates the effective pumping rates for rotational levels in the ground vibrational state scaled by the heliocentric distance of the comet as detailed in @bensch and @crovisier.
 Line transitions are queried from the latest version of the HITRAN spectroscopic repository [@hitran] using the astroquery affiliated package of astropy [@astroquery].
 Molecular data are obtained from the LAMDA database